Recently, home exercise equipment has surged in popularity, offering a convenient and cost-effective alternative to gyms and boutique fitness studios.

 This means that in order to use the Peloton Bike+, you need Delta-compatible cleats, which can be attached to any pair of three-bolt bike shoes.

-Echelon bikes offer SPD-compatible pedals, which are a common type of clipless bicycle pedal.
+Echelon bikes offer SPD-compatible pedals, which are a common type of clipless bicycle pedals.
 They also have fully adjustable toe cages, which some people may prefer.

 The Peloton Bike+ features a sports series saddle with an ergonomic center channel.

 Meanwhile, the Echelon Connect EX-1 bike has a comfortable seat cushion with mounted dumbbell holders.